Leveraging TSLP biology to address a root cause of respiratory diseases driven by chronic inflammation

-Preclinical and clinical data to date demonstrate verekitug’s highly potent inhibition of the TSLP receptor, which we believe may translate to differentiated efficacy and less frequent dosing as compared to currently approved biologic therapies.
+Preclinical and clinical data to date demonstrate verekitug’s highly potent inhibition of the TSLP receptor.
+In clinical trials, verekitug has demonstrated rapid, substantial, and sustained TSLP receptor inhibition for up to 24 weeks after the last dose.
+We believe this unique mechanism of action may translate to differentiated efficacy and less frequent dosing as compared to currently approved biologic therapies.

 Ashish Kalra, PhD; Emily Pace, PhD; Bjorn Millard, PhD; Sumathi Sivapalasingam, MD; Aaron Deykin, MD